lnicosia/ft_traceroute/README.md

 # ft_traceroute
-Recoding the ping command: "traceroute - print the route packets trace to network host"
+Recoding the traceroute command: "traceroute - print the route packets trace to network host"